What makes a chair strong?

 This allows for a perfect fit.
 The perfect fit is partly what makes the joint strong.
 However, the joint is also held together by glue.
 Regardless, once the glue breaks down or chips off, the chair can (and will) become wobbly.
 Over time, the contact rubbing on its mortise causes the tenon to shrink.

 Tenon and mortise joinery was the strongest joinery until the invention of the Eustis Joint.
-Robert Eustis, a retired engineering professor from Standford developed a new way to hold joints together.
-The innovation included adding concealed rods and retrograde epoxy, along with the existing mortise-and tenon structure.
+Robert Eustis, a retired engineering professor from Stanford developed a new way to hold joints together.
+The innovation included adding concealed rods and retrograde epoxy, along with the existing mortise-and-tenon structure.

 In fact, our joint ensures that the chair lasts for decades.
 Even leaning back in your chair will not weaken chairs made with the Eustis Joint.
-The Eustis Joint makes chairs not only durable, but also allows lightweight chairs to be stacked 8-10 high.
+The Eustis Joint makes chairs not only durable but also allows lightweight chairs to be stacked up to 10 chairs high.